Skip to main content

 About the journal

 Social Development Issues (SDI: ISSN 0147-1473, eISSN 2372-014X) is an international refereed journal that serves as a forum for achieving linkages between multiple disciplines, nations and cultures.
-Our purpose is to promote the consideration of issues that impact upon social justices as well as the development and well-being of individuals and their communities.
-SDI is committed to the advancement of social, cultural, political and economic theory, policy and practice (and their interrelationship) within a global context.
+SDI is committed to the advancement of social development, social work, and related disciplines.
+The journal’s purpose in social development is the promotion and consideration of issues that affect social justice, and the development and well-being of individuals and their communities.
+The journal seeks to publish scholarship that addresses social, cultural, political, and economic issues and their interrelationships in the global context.
+This includes theory, policy, practice, and research, as well as manuscripts that involve participatory action, organizing, locality development, and social change.

 About social development